Why Getting Website Feedback Is More Important Than You Might Think

 Following the trend of businesses going digital in the last decades has increased the necessity and importance for organisations to invest time and resources into the development of a professional website.

 The question remains why a website is so incredibly important to companies.
 After all, they may simply stick to a web presence on social media platforms by maintaining a Facebook or Instagram page.

-According to Facebook statistics on Statista, the social media platform had 2.27 billion monthly active users in the last quarter, i.e. Q3 2018.
-According to Statista, Instagram had 1 billion monthly active users as of June this year.
+According to Facebook statistics on Statista, the social media platform had more than 2 billion monthly active users in the last quarter.
+According to Statista, Instagram had more than 1 billion monthly active users in the last month alone.
 These are some pretty impressive numbers, therefore why do organisations still struggle with designing and building websites?
 It turns out, there are in fact a number of reasons.